 Abdominal hernias are defined as the abnormal protrusion of intra-abdominal contents through congenital/acquired areas of weakness in the abdominal wall.
 The four categories of anatomically-classified abdominal hernias include the following: ventral hernias (e.g., epigastric, umbilical, incisional hernias), groin hernias (inguinal and femoral hernias), pelvic hernias (obturator, sciatic, and perineal hernias), and flank/lumbar hernias.
-Groin hernias are discussed in more detail in their respective learning cards.
+Groin hernias are discussed in more detail in their respective articles.
 Inguinal, incisional, and umbilical hernias are the most common types of hernias.
 Persistently raised intra-abdominal pressure (e.g., due to ascites, pregnancy, intra-abdominal tumors, chronic cough, etc.) increases the risk of developing an abdominal hernia.
 Uncomplicated hernias are asymptomatic, nontender, and completely reducible with an expansile cough impulse.
 Complicated hernias include incarcerated, obstructed, and strangulated hernias and are characterized by tenderness, irreducibility, features of bowel obstruction, and an absent cough impulse.
 Abdominal hernias are often diagnosed on clinical examination.
 Imaging (e.g., ultrasound, CT scan) is used to confirm the diagnosis and evaluate the contents of the hernia.
 Complicated hernias and those with a narrow neck (e.g., femoral hernia, obturator hernia, paraumbilical hernia) should be surgically repaired (primary repair/mesh repair).
 Congenital umbilical hernias typically close spontaneously by 5 years of age, have a wide neck, and a low risk of complications; surgical intervention is rarely necessary.

 - Epigastric hernia: herniation through the linea alba, between the xiphoid process and the umbilicus